Core concepts¶

 ...

-Each field maps to a phase of the bootstrap process:
+Each field maps to a phase of the bootstrap:

-The bootstrap script is generated once and runs identically on every instance.
-Because the Image is a frozen dataclass, two pools created with the same image produce the same environment — same Python version, same packages, same system dependencies.
-This is reproducibility without Docker: the environment specification lives in your Python code, versioned alongside your experiments.
+Because Image is frozen, two computes built from the same image produce the same environment — same Python version, same packages, same system dependencies.
+This is reproducibility without writing a Dockerfile: the environment specification lives in your Python code, versioned alongside your experiments.

-There's also skyward_source, which controls how Skyward itself reaches the workers.
-In most cases the default "auto" is what you want: it detects whether you're running from an editable install (development mode) and, if so, copies your local Skyward source to the workers instead of installing from PyPI.
-This means changes to Skyward's own code are reflected immediately on remote machines during development, without publishing a new version.
+skyward controls how Skyward itself reaches the nodes.
+The default detects whether you're running from an editable install and, if so, ships your local source instead of installing from PyPI — so changes to Skyward's own code appear on remote machines immediately during development.

 Skyward operates in two worlds.
-The client side is your local machine — where Compute runs, where operators dispatch tasks, where results come back.
-The worker side is the remote instance — where your @sky.function function actually executes.
-These are separate processes on separate machines, connected by SSH tunnels.
+The client side is your machine — where Compute lives, where operators dispatch, where results come back.
+The node side is the remote machine, where your @sky.function body actually executes.
+Separate processes, separate machines.

-Inside a @sky.function function, you're in the worker world.
-The function has access to the remote machine's resources (GPUs, local disk, network), but it doesn't have a reference to the pool object or the client's memory.
-What it does have is sky.instance_info(): a view of the cluster topology from this node's perspective.
+Inside the function you're in the node world.
+You have the machine's resources — GPUs, local disk, network — but no reference to the compute object or your client's memory.
+What you do have is sky.instance_info(): this node's view of the topology.

 @sky.function